 Bar of gold – Youngest, or spoiled child in the family.

 Example: “You were always a bar of gold, brother, but I hope you’re ready for some hard work.”

 So, there you have it – actual tradesman slang from around the world that you can use with your mates.

 Tradesman Saver also provides insurance for tradesmen covering a wide variety of professions.
-For further information on all the trades we can cover, please see our Tradesman Insurance or Who We Cover pages.
+For further information on all the trades we can cover, please see our Tradesman Insurance page.